-- 36611.
+36611.
 Archaeological Field Studies: Material Culture Analysis of Goree Island in Senegal.
 PQ: Consent of instructor.
 Must be taken concurrently with ANTH 36610.
 Class limited to sixteen students.
 This course introduces students to the analysis of historic material culture commonly encountered on eighteenthand nineteenth-century sites in coastal West Africa.
 Using a combination of lectures and intensive hands-on work, students learn to identify and analyze major classes of artifacts that were made, used, and traded in Goree Island and coastal Senegal at the height of the Atlantic trade and during the colonial era.
+F. Richard.
+Not offered 2010-11; will be offered 2011-12.

-F. Richard Summer - 36612.
+36612.
 Archaeological Field Studies: Senegal, Reading/Research.
 PQ: Good reading knowledge of French and consent of instructor.
 Offered in conjunction with ANTH 36610 and 36611.
 Class limited to sixteen students.
 This course presents students with an opportunity to develop an independent project in consultation with the instructor, and to compile a selection of relevant readings to help them research their topic of interest.
 Student projects target a salient theme or question regarding the archaeology of history of Senegal.
 F. Richard.
+Not offered 2010-11; will be offered 2011-12.

-Summer. - 36700.
-Archaeology of Race and Ethnicity. (=CRPC 36700) PO: Consent of instructor.
+36700.
+Archaeology of Race and Ethnicity.
+PQ: Consent of instructor.
 The correlation between ethnic groups and patterns in material culture lies at the heart of many archaeological problems.
 Over the last several years, a new emphasis on the social construction of racial and ethnic identities has invited a re-examination of the ways in which aspects of the material world (i.e., architecture, pottery, food, clothing) may participate actively in the dialectical process of creating or obscuring difference.
 This seminar surveys historical debates and engages with current theoretical discussions within archaeology concerning race and ethnicity in complex societies.
 S. Dawdy.
-Not offered 2009-10; will be offered 2010-11. - 37201-37202.
-Language in Culture I, II. (=ISHU 35400, LING 31100-31200, PSYC 47001-47002) PQ: Consent of instructor.
+Not offered 2010-11; will be offered 2011-12.

+37201-37202.
+Language in Culture I, II. (=LING 31100-31200, PSYC 47001-47002) PQ: Consent of instructor.
 Must be taken in sequence.
-This two-quarter course presents the major issues in linguistics of anthropological interest.
+This twoquarter course presents the major issues in linguistics of anthropological interest.
 Among topics discussed in the first half of the sequence are the formal structure of semiotic systems, the ethnographically crucial incorporation of linguistic forms into cultural systems, and the methods for empirical investigation of "functional" semiotic structure and history.
 The second half of the sequence takes up basic concepts in sociolinguistics and their critique.
+M. Silverstein, Autumn; S. Gal, Winter.

-M. Silverstein.
-Autumn, Winter. - 39205.
-Landscape History and Place Making.
+39205.
+Landscape History and Place-Making.
 PQ: Consent of instructor.
 This course is a critical examination of the uses of landscape and place in anthropological archaeology and allied disciplines.
 Landscapes have been treated as a basis for theoretical projects, as analytical frameworks, and as historical phenomena.
 Beginning from a consideration of situated histories, we discuss approaches to place-making, the formation of social geographies, the production of social memory, historical ecologies, and monumentality and commemoration.
 In every case, we pay close attention to the sources of historical knowledge and the methods by which these sources are used to construct knowledge claims about the past.
 M. Lycett.
-Not offered 2009-10; will be offered 2010-11.
+Not offered 2010-11; will be offered 2011-12.

+37500.
+Morphology. (=LING 21000/31000) This course deals with linguistic structure and patterning beyond the phonological level.
+We focus on analysis of grammatical and formal oppositions, as well as their structural relationships and interrelationships (morphophonology).
+Autumn.